 He serves as Executive Chairman of St. Mark’s Episcopal School, and as a member of the St. Mark’s Episcopal Church Endowment Board.

-He currently serves the Diocese of Texas as a trustee of the Seminary of the Southwest, and recently as Vice Chair of the Common Intevestment Strategy Committee.
+He currently serves as Liturgical Advisor for Diocesan Council, and the consecrations and ordinations of the diocese.
+He has served the Diocese of Texas as a trustee of the Seminary of the Southwest, and Vice Chair of the Common Intevestment Strategy Committee.
 He served as a deputy to the 2018 General Convention as a member of the Liturgy Design Committee and Cuban Relations Committee.
 He has served as dean of the East Harris Convocation, secretary of the Standing Committee, as a member of the Bishop’s Transition Committee, and Diocesan Youth Ministry Transition Committee.
-Additionally, he has served as a deputy to General Convention in 2015, 2012 and as a member of the Executive Board, as a trustee to The Episcopal Foundation of Texas, and as a trustee of Camp Allen.
+Additionally, he has served as a deputy to General Convention in 2015, 2012, as a member of the Executive Board, as a trustee to The Episcopal Foundation of Texas, and as a trustee of Camp Allen.

 Patrick has served at Christ Church Cathedral, Houston, Texas; St. Richard’s, Round Rock, Texas; St. Alban’s, Austin, Texas; Christ Church, Greenwich, Connecticut; and the Episcopal Youth Community in Waco, Texas.

 Patrick is a father of two children and husband to Allison Standish Miller.
 He likes to play the cello, laugh. ski, run, and box--but not at the same time.